eXascaleInfolab/TSM-Bench/reproducibility/README.md

 ### Notes

 - We launch each system separately on the host machine and execute the online query on the client machine using the --host flag.
 - The runtime results of the systems will be added to: `results/online/d1/{query}/runtime/`.
-- The runtime plots will be added to the folder `results/online/d1/{query}/plots/`.
+The runtime plots will be added to the folder `results/online/d1/{query}/plots/`.
-- eXtremeDB requires a custom configuration for insertion mode that interferes with other workloads, making it difficult to automatically reproduce for online queries.
+- eXtremeDB requires a manual configuration, which is hard to automate.

 ### Execution